agruezo/ProjectManager-PYTHON/README.md

 The dashboard page shows a table with all the project the user IS involved in.

 A user is only able to edit and delete projects they created.

+A user is only able to see the taks list of a project if they are the creator or team member of the project.

+A user is only able to add and complete a task for a project that they are a member of.